 Crucifixion is man's most cruel, inhumane form of capital punishment.
 Why did our Savior need to die this way?
 What does it teach us?
 This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"

-In this preparatory message on the Passover, John Ritenbaugh affirms that the New Covenant seals the agreement with the body and blood of Christ, which is consumed inwardly.
-Partaking of this cup indicates that we are in unity with those in the body—fellow heirs of the world, as Abraham's seed, participating in the death and resurrection of our Savior.
+John Ritenbaugh affirms that the New Covenant seals the agreement with the body and blood of Christ, which is consumed inwardly.
+Partaking of this cup indicates that we are in unity with those in the body--fellow heirs of the world, as Abraham's seed, participating in the death and resurrection of our Savior.
 We must thoroughly examine ourselves, exercising and strengthening our faith, actively giving love back to God, to avoid taking this solemn event in a careless, irreverent, or nonchalant manner, jeopardizing our relationship with God, our relationship with our brethren, and our Christian liberty.

 When we partake of the tiny cup of wine at the Passover service, we usually think of its symbolism as Christ's blood shed for our sins.
 However, the cup itself and its contents have another, vital meaning for us!